Search for the missing Titanic submersible nears the critical 96-hour mark for oxygen supply

 “I think some people believe that because modern technology is so good, that you can do things like this and not have accidents, but that’s just not the case,” he said.

-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates; Ben Finley in Norfolk, Virginia; Munir Ahmed in Islamabad and Frank Jordans in Berlin contributed to this report.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates; Ben Finley in Norfolk, Virginia; Frank Jordans in Berlin; Danica Kirka in London; and John Leicester in Paris contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.